lcostea/k8s-101-workshop/3.service/readme.md

 #### Cluster IP Service

-Create the cluster ip service, nothing needs to be supplied, this is the default:
+Create the cluster ip service (which is the default type):

 `kubectl apply -f 3.service/service-clusterip.yaml`